shoelim/shoelim.github.io/_pages/portfolio.md

 My primary research interests are in <font color="blue">machine learning</font>, particularly topics at the interface of stochastic dynamical systems and <a href="https://arxiv.org/abs/1312.6199"><font><i>modern</i></font> neural networks</a>.
 While there is a focus on using foundational questions to drive advances in the science and engineering of learning systems, the theory is strongly tied to implementational problems and a wide range of very practical applications.  <br>

 Some central themes of interest:<br>
+- **Generative AI + dynamical systems:** how to improve existing generative modeling methods, particularly for learning sequences, using tools from dynamical systems
 - **Robustness in ML:** how to leverage randomness to make ML safer and more reliable
 - **Sampling & optimization in ML:** how to understand and improve sampling and optimization algorithms in ML meaningfully
 - **ML for sequence modeling:** how to use ML to model and learn sequences, particularly those with underlying non-trivial dynamics